Background music "Hello New Day" courtesy of Roger Clyne and the Peacemakers.

 To view photos of the 2010 Spirits of Mexico Main Event, visit: Tequila Connection Photo Gallery

-The 2012 Tequila Expo will be held at Ave.
-Revolution and Calle 7ma. in Centro Tijuana, Baja California, Mexico.
-The dates for this event seem to fluctuate so it's best to confirm with the Tijuana Tourism Bureau (telephone from the US is 1-888-775-2417).
-This Expo, advertised as the biggest tequila event in Mexico, combines different aspects of Mexico's culture (traditional Mexican cuisine, mariachi music, and dancers combined with a huge selection of agave-based spirits).
+The 2015 Tequila Expo will be held at Ave.
+Revolution and Calle 3ra. in Centro Tijuana, Baja California, Mexico.
+The dates and location for this event fluctuate so it's best to confirm with the Tijuana Tourism Bureau or TJ Expo Tequila Website http://www.expo-tequila.com/.
+This Expo provides attendees the opportunity to experience different aspects of Mexico's culture (traditional Mexican cuisine, mariachi music, and dancers combined with a huge selection of agave-based spirits).
 There are numerous booths manned by Tequila/Mezcal representatives offering samples of their brands.
 There is plenty of tequila available for purchase throughout the event.
-Entrance fee is nominal.
-Click here to view photos from the Tijuana 2008 EXPO TEQUILA or 2010 EXPO TEQUILA.
+Entrance fee is usually about $6US.
+Click here to view photos from 2008 thru 2015 Tijuana Tequila ExposPhoto Gallery Selection

-Over 50 taco teams will compete in various meat categories offering tens of thousands of tacos to event attendees while submitting competition tacos to the National Taco Association judges. $20 to enter the Tequila Tent buys you 10 half ounce samples (over 100 tequila choices).
-Other familiar parts of the fiesta will return: Lucha Libre wrestling, live surf music, cooking demonstrations, and $2 tacos everywhere.
-But new this year: a mariachi contest, flair bartending challenge, and a second day!
+Many taco teams will compete offering tens of thousands of tacos to event attendees.
+Other familiar parts of the fiesta will return: Lucha Libre wrestling, live music, and cooking demonstrations.
+Admission to the Tequila Tasting Tent buys you samples from many different brands.
 Event will be held on the grass at Salt River Fields in Scottsdale, AZ.
 Free parking for all.
-For more information, visit: Arizona Taco Festival
+For more information, visit: Arizona Taco Festival - Tequila Expo

 Tours to the Land of the Blue Agave

-As of 2009, there are a limited number of tour guides for hire that will pick you up at your hotel in Guadalajara and shuttle you (and your group) to tequila distilleries.
+Back in 2009, there were a limited number of tour guides for hire that would pick you up at your hotel in Guadalajara and shuttle you (and your group) to tequila distilleries.
 If this is something you would like to do, I recommend you consider touring with David Ruiz, Tequila Expert and Consultant.
 Mr. Ruiz is an excellent interpreter, very helpful if you don't speak Spanish.
 His tours are custom private tours for select guests that want to learn about tequila and sample some of the finest tequilas available.
 He explains history, culture, and the production process and his outfit has special agreements with leading boutique tequila brands allowing tasting of their ultra premium tequilas not normally available to visitors.
 Tequila Tours.com is registered with the Mexican Secretary of Tourism.
-For more information, visit: http://www.tequilatours.com/
+For more information, visit: http://tequilatours.com/about-us/

 Another option is to take the bus from Guadalajara (Centro Viejo Autobus also known as the "Old" bus station) to the town of Tequila.
 There are museums and distilleries within walking distance of the main plaza and you can easily arrange tours (including transportation) to a few local distilleries with tour groups departing the central plaza.
 Busses run frequently throughout the day back and forth between Guadalajara and Tequila.
 We found this is not the case from the new bus station in Guadalajara.

 Touring the Arandas area is a bit more difficult as most distilleries do not give tours on a regular basis, and they are not nearly as accessible as those in the town of Tequila.
 It can be hit or miss when you show up (if there will be someone available and willing to give you a tour).
 Hiring a tour guide to visit the highland distilleries around Atotonilco and Arandas is recommended.
 Another possibility is to hire a taxi for the day with a driver that knows the area.
-If you don't speak any Spanish, this may not be your best option (unless you can find a driver that speaks your language).
-We did a bit of both by hiring a tour guide (David Ruiz) who picked us up in Guadalajara and dropped us off at a hotel in Arandas after visiting distilleries in the Atotonilco and Arandas area.
-The next day we hired taxi driver Jose Navarro (Tel 348-107-3732).
-Jose took us to visit three more distilleries in the Arandas area.
-Jose speaks some English and his rates are reasonable.
+If you don't speak any Spanish, this may not be your best option.
+We did a bit of both by hiring a tour guide (David Ruiz) who picked us up in Guadalajara and dropped us off at a hotel in Arandas after visiting distilleries in the Los Altos area.
+The next day we hired a taxi driver who took us to visit three more distilleries near Arandas.
+Our driver on this occasion (Jose Navarro) spoke some English and his rates were reasonable.
 We took the bus back from Arandas to Guadalajara.
-The trip takes about 2 hours and cost less than $10 per person (one-way).
+The trip takes about 2 1/2 hours and cost less than $10 per person (one-way).
 The bus from Arandas to Guadalajara arrives at the new bus station in Guadalajara.
 This is a huge bus station (multiple terminals) with connections to major cities throughout Mexico.